Black Eagle Silver Certificate: History

 The one-dollar silver certificate was issued by the United States in 1899.
 The first Black Eagle notes began arriving at banks in January 1899.
 When the BEP identified mistakes in the printing of the 1899 Black Eagle, they printed replacement notes that had a star preceding the serial number on the obverse.
 There are 13 varieties of the 1899 Black Eagle; the value of the note to modern-day currency collectors is dependent on both their condition and whose signature appears on the note.

 Between 1899 and 1923 a total of 3,604,239,600 Black Eagles were printed and most were heavily circulated.
 Uncirculated examples exist because many people also kept them as souvenirs.
 The Black Eagle note was replaced in 1923.
 Some currency and coin collectors such as Zollie Kelman liked to collect Black Eagle dollar bills.
 In total, he collected about 6,000 of the dollars.

-One Black Eagle note was in the pocket of August (Augustus) H. Weikman when the Titanic sank in 1912.
-After the man was rescued from the Atlantic Ocean, he inscribed the note on the reverse, "This note was in my pocket when picked up out of the sea by 'S.S.
+One Black Eagle note was in the pocket of August (Augustus) H. Weikman aboard the RMS Titanic when it sank in 1912.
+After Weikman was rescued from the Atlantic Ocean, he inscribed the note on the reverse, "This note was in my pocket when picked up out of the sea by 'S.S.
 Carpathia' from the wreck of 'S.S.
 Titanic' April 15th 1912/A.H.
 Weikman/Palmyra, N.J."